Passio/passio.github.io/Partner/cts.md

   "driverName": "Nick Hexum",
   "blockId": "234",
-  "stopId": "345443", //ignore this as it is not part of tripId 765 "tripId": "765",
+  "stopId": "345443", //ignore this as it is not part of tripId 765 "stopSequence": "0", //ignore this as not a fixed stop "tripId": "765",
   "routeId": "987",
   "outOfService": "1",